 Division 11 – Split Corona

 Corona split for at least one third of its length.

 a) Collar Daffodils Split-corona daffodils with the corona segments opposite the perianth segments; the corona segments usually in two whorls of three

 b) Papillon Daffodils Split-corona daffodils with the corona segments alternate to the perianth segments; the corona segments usually in a single whorl of six

 Division 12 – Other Cultivars

 Daffodils not falling into any of the previous categories.

 All species and reputedly wild forms.
 Doubles of these varieties are included.

-For photograph examples of each Division, see Daffodil Varieties
+For beautiful color photographic examples of each Division, see Daffodil Varieties